 » Whole spices – Black Cardamom, bay leaves, black peppercorns, and cumin seeds.
 These whole spices develop an incredible flavor in this dish.

-» Aromatics – onions, garlic, ginger, tomatoes.
+» Essentials – onions, garlic, ginger, tomatoes.
 These four are a foundation of pretty much every other Indian dish and adds a depth of flavor.

 » Cream and yogurt – these two make the keema deliciously rich and creamy.